mageplaza/magento-2-webhook/README.md

 php bin/magento setup:static-content:deploy

 ```
-## 4. Highlight features
+## 4. Magento 2 Webhook Highlight features

 ### Send API requests when specific events occur

-Webhook quickly detect any updates of stores and send API requests to other servers or applications right when the specific events take place.
+**Mageplaza Webhook module** quickly detect any updates of stores and send API requests to other servers or applications right when the specific events take place.
 The hooks can be created based on such events as below:

 - New Order/ Invoice/ Shipment/ Credit Memo
 - New Order Comment